Overview

 2. Install Quarto

 Before you can make a website with Quarto you will need to install it!
-This program seamlessly ties into RStudio so you won’t need to learn how to navigate a new program.
+Go to quarto.org to get started.
+Quarto seamlessly ties into your IDE software (e.g., RStudio, Positron) so you won’t need to learn how to navigate a new program.

 Note on Code Snippets

-Note that while most facets of this workshop can be accomplished via RStudio or GitHub, there are some code commands that must be run.
+Note that while most facets of this workshop can be accomplished in either an IDE or in GitHub, there are some code commands that must be run in an IDE.
 These commands are mostly Command Line Interface (CLI) not R code!
-To make this as clear as possible, if the plain text instructions have this symbol they should be run in the “Terminal” pane of RStudio while R code–if any–will have this symbol .
+To make this as clear as possible, if the plain text instructions have this symbol () they should be run in the “Terminal” pane of your IDE while R code–if any–will have this symbol ().

 Additional Information